secretGeek/til/gitbook/cover_image.md

 Step 2: There is no step 2.

-(Assuming you are creating it with Paint.net, you'll no doubt make heavy use of [layers](../graphics/paint.net_layers.md), and keep the original .pdn file.
+(Assuming you are creating it with Paint.net, you'll no doubt make heavy use of [layers](../graphics/paint.net_layers.md), and keep the original `.pdn` file.
 Inkscape also a distinct possibility.)

 ## To auto generate a cover...

+Tl;dr; Never do this.

 Add the autocover plugin